michaelrsweet/pappl/CONTRIBUTING.md

 The following standard targets are defined in each makefile:

 - `all`; creates all target programs, libraries, and documentation files,
 - `clean`; removes all target programs libraries, documentation files, and object files,
 - `depend`; generates automatic dependencies for any C source files (also see "DEPENDENCIES"),
 - `distclean`; removes autoconf-generated files in addition to those removed by the "clean" target,
-- `install`; installs all distribution files in their corresponding locations (also see "INSTALL/UNINSTALL SUPPORT"),
+- `install`; installs all distribution files in their corresponding locations (also see "INSTALL/UNINSTALL SUPPORT"), and
 - `uninstall`; removes all distribution files from their corresponding locations (also see "INSTALL/UNINSTALL SUPPORT").